dart-lang/sdk/pkg/front_end/README.md

 Integrators that want to write tools that analyze Dart code should use the [analyzer](https://pub.dev/packages/analyzer) package.

-_Note:_ The APIs in this package are in an early state; developers should be careful about depending on this package.
-In particular, there is no semver contract for release versions of this package.
-Please depend directly on individual versions.
+_Note:_ A previous version of this package was published on pub.dev.
+It has now been marked DISCONTINUED as it is not intended for direct consumption, as per the notes above.